KierranM/katacoda-scenarios/upgrade-k8s-cluster/step4.md

 that the pods with local storage aren't going to cause significant problems before running it._

-Perform the upgrade with kubeadm
+On the worker node, perform the upgrade with kubeadm

 ```
 kubeadm upgrade node